DmytroDA/taxi-service/README.md

 # ![img.png](img.png)
 # ☕️ Project description:
 ```
+This project automates the business processes of accounting and fleet management of the customer - a taxi service company.
+Using product solves the task of ensuring efficient use of taxi service resources.
+The product is used by the manager to manage and receive reports on the fleet.
+Drivers can also get information about the use company's cars.
-A web-application that supports authentication, registration and other CRUD operations.
+The web-application that supports authentication, registration and other CRUD operations.
 ```
 ## 🧬 Features:
 - registration a new driver;